 Sometimes, cancer can come back after surgery.
 If the cancer is still localised, radiation therapy is an effective treatment that may be curative.
 Treatment usually involves external beam radiation therapy and brachytherapy.
 Chemotherapy may be used as well.

-In cases where the cancer is advanced and not operable, radiation therapy alone can be used to deliver a high dose of radiation to the tumour to stop bleeding.
-Most centres in Australia use high dose rate brachytherapy, which delivers treatment in a very short period of time (minutes).
+In cases where the cancer is advanced and not operable, radiation therapy alone can be used to treat the tumour to stop bleeding.

 How effective is Radiation Therapy for Uterine Cancer?